 “For the first time, I have a reasonable hope of staying at a healthy weight for the rest of my life,” Kendra said.
 “I feel good and I feel strong.”
 She is determined to help her children lead an active, healthy life.
 “I need to do that by example.
 It’s not what I say, it’s what I do.
 I want to show them.”

-MidMichigan Health offers bariatric surgery in both Alma and Midland.
-For more information or for a list of upcoming free seminars, call MidMichigan Health Line toll-free at (800) 999-3199 or visit www.midmichigan.org/bariatrics.
+MidMichigan Health offers bariatric surgery in both Midland and Alma.
+Those who would like more information or a list of upcoming free seminars may call MidMichigan Health Line toll-free at (800) 999-3199 or visit www.midmichigan.org/bariatrics.